hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_firewall_policy.html.markdown

 * `resource_group_name` - (Required) The name of the resource group.
 Changing this forces a new resource to be created.

+* `sku_name` - (Required) The sku's pricing tier for this Cdn Frontdoor firewall policy.
+Possible values include `Standard_AzureFrontDoor` or `Premium_AzureFrontDoor`.

+-> **NOTE:** The `Standard_AzureFrontDoor` Cdn Frontdoor firewall policy sku may contain `custom` rules only.
+The `Premium_AzureFrontDoor` Cdn Frontdoor firewall policy skus may contain both `custom` and `managed` rules.

 * `enabled` - (Optional) Is the Cdn Frontdoor firewall policy enabled?
 Defaults to `true`.

 * `mode` - (Optional) The Cdn Frontdoor firewall policy mode.
 Possible values are `Detection`, `Prevention`.
 Defaults to `Prevention`.

-->**NOTE:** When run in `Detection` mode, the Cdn Frontdoor firewall policy doesn't take any other actions other than monitoring and loging the request and its matched Cdn Frontdoor rule to the Web Application Firewall logs.
+-> **NOTE:** When run in `Detection` mode, the Cdn Frontdoor firewall policy doesn't take any other actions other than monitoring and loging the request and its matched Cdn Frontdoor rule to the Web Application Firewall logs.

 * `redirect_url` - (Optional) If action type is redirect, this field represents redirect URL for the client.